Ebla: Hypogeum G4

-The royal tomb found in the royal palace "G" is designated hypogeum "G4"; it dates to the archive period, most probably the reign of Isar-Damu.
+The tomb found in the royal palace "G" is designated hypogeum "G4"; it dates to the archive period, most probably the reign of Isar-Damu.
 The tomb is heavily damaged; most of its stones were sacked and nothing of the roof system remains.
 It also lacks any skeletal remains or funerary goods suggesting that it was either heavily pillaged, never used, or was built as a cenotaph.

 Excavated between 1992 and 1995, it is located underneath the western sector of the palace at a depth of almost 6 meters.
 The tomb is composed of two rooms opened on each other's with lime plaster floors.
 Both rooms are rectangular in shape; the eastern room (L.6402) is 4 meters wide, more than 3,5 meters long (total length is unknown due to heavy damage) and west–east oriented.
 The western room (L.5762) is 5.20 meters long, 4 meters wide and west–east oriented.
 Limestone was used to build the walls and few blocks protruding from the sides toward the middle of the rooms suggest the roof to have been a corbelled vault.